 Hair in the intimate area is coarser and curlier than the rest of the body, and the skin is more sensitive.
 In turn, this area is trickier to shave, leading to razor bumps, ingrown hairs, and even scarring (far from the ideal when you want body confidence!).

 For the intimate area, it’s all the more important to pick the right products for the job – and for women, the more blades there are, the more chance there is of bumps, ingrown hairs, and scars.
 Why?
-Because the hooking and pulling of the hair don’t work effectively with coarse, curly hairs.
+Because the hooking and pulling of the hair don’t work effectively with coarse, curly hair.
 The multiple blades only serve to irritate and damage the sensitive skin in this region, leaving hair resting under the skin.
 As these hairs attempt to grow, they sometimes fail to break through the newly formed skin–forming ingrown hair.

 All in all, the more blades there are, the more the irritating, often painful cycle repeats itself.

 So that’s a potted history of how razors came to feature an ever-growing number of blades.
-Men, look forward to shaves that become cleaner and smoother.
+Men look forward to shaves that become cleaner and smoother.
 Yet for women, anything but the original one-blade design is the potential for lumps, bumps, and soreness.